Codex of Ibn Mas'ud

-The codex of Ibn Mas'ud is a purported mushaf of the Quran that differs from the established mushaf of Uthman and is attributed to Abd Allah ibn Mas'ud, a companion of Muhammed.
+The codex of Ibn Mas'ud is a purported mushaf of the Quran allegedly attributed to Abd Allah ibn Mas'ud, a companion of Muhammad.

 This variant has not been definitively found in any existing early Quranic manuscript, but details about it are mentioned in literary references and historical accounts.
 Codex Mashhad is thought to be a combination of the canonized mushaf of Uthman with Ibn Mas'ud's arrangement.

 Historical accounts are inconsistent regarding the details of Ibn Mas'ud's version.
 However, the reports indicate that Ibn Mas'ud's mushaf arranges the chapters differently from the canonical version and excludes the first chapter, as well as the two chapters known as Al-Mu'awwidhatayn.
 It is also believed that Ibn Mas'ud had a special reading that is now forgotten.

-But there are those who say that Ibn Masoud did not have a specific interpretation, but rather a literal interpretation.
-He did not exclude Surah Al-Fatihah and Al-Mu'awwidhatayn.

 This mushaf is reported to have supporters as late as the 9th century, specifically in the city of Kufa.